50Fifty/SC1015-Mini-Project/README.md

 #### (Please Read)
-- This prediction is not 100% accurate
+- This prediction is not fine tuned for 100% accuracy
+- There are many other factors that can affect the occurence rate of Natural disasters in a real world settings
 - Data collected in the greenhouse gases datasets might not be complete and accurate
 - We shall not hold responsibility for any misinformation for the prediction, data derived from prediction, and data presented from the predictions and analysis
 - Any part in this repository is and will be subjected to copyright